 A 100-year-old oak tree falls on the Florida governor's mansion, Casey DeSantis says

-A 100-year-old tree oak fell on the governor's mansion in Tallahassee, Florida, as Hurricane Idalia made landfall in the area, said Casey DeSantis, wife of Florida Gov. Ron DeSantis.
+A 100-year-old oak tree fell on the governor's mansion in Tallahassee, Florida, as Hurricane Idalia made landfall in the area, said Casey DeSantis, the wife of Florida Gov. Ron DeSantis.

 The state's first lady said she was inside the mansion with their three children, Madison, Mason and Mamie, when it happened, but no one was injured.